dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

      don't care about.
 You can see an example of where we use `msr` in `libpi/staff-start.S`

+Great: you now are able to (1) read and write banked registers of other modes (both privileged and user-level) and (2) switch between privileged modes.
+We'll now setup the code to switch to user mode.

 ---------------------------------------------------------------
 ## Part 1: using `rfe` to switch to user level